Dropbox offers an extra feature to help keep your account safe, but it's one that you'll need to enable: two-step verification.

-For each new device you use to access the Dropbox Web site or service, you'll need to enter your current password and a security code using this new method.
-This code can be sent to you via SMS or be generated by a mobile authenticator app.
-Currently, Dropbox supports Google Authenticator, Amazon WS MFA (Android only), and Authenticator (Windows Phone 7).
+For each new device you use to access the Dropbox website or service, you'll need to enter your current password and a security code using this new method.
+Here's how to set it up:

 Adding extra security is always a good option, whether you feel there is sensitive data in the account or not.
 Just the smallest piece of stolen information can link to another account, leaving you and your private data vulnerable to those with ill intentions.

 Now that Dropbox has two-step verification, hopefully more popular Web services will follow suit.
 This extra feature isn't going to protect you 100 percent of the time, but it's a step in the right direction.

 Editors' note, June 12, 2015: This How To post was originally published on August 27, 2012 and has been updated to include new information.